DJercic/Ethereum-stats/README.md

 - [x] Setup typeorm and connect to postgres
 - [x] Setup testing
 - [] Setup integration testing
+- [] check if date is in format in smart contract "YYYY-mm-dd"
 - [x] Setup Block model
 - [] Create a query to extract and sum all gas fees for that day.
 - [] Write to Smart Contract to save Gas Spend on a given day
 - [] Catch errors while reading/writing from ethereum blockchain
 - [] Add retry logic to ethereum.service.fetchBlock()...
 - [] Setup github actions to automatically run tests
+- [] Setup hardhat for contract development